 All Hell Breaks Loose…Listen to your body

-I was feeling “off” and extremely tired during the fall of 2011 so an appointment to see my doctor was made.
-A Metro area doctor told me (TWICE!) it was nothing…”drink more water and get more rest.”
+I was feeling “off” and extremely tired during the fall of 2011.
+A doctor told me (TWICE!) it was nothing…”drink more water and get more rest.”
 In the spring of 2012 all hell broke loose for me.
-I was diagnosed with bladder cancer, then went through 2½ months of chemo, a DVT and then surgery at the Mayo Clinic that August.
-During that surgery, they also discovered I had prostate cancer which was also dealt with through surgery.
+I was diagnosed with bladder cancer, then went through several months of chemo, a DVT and surgery at the Mayo Clinic.
+During that surgery, they also discovered I had prostate cancer, also dealt with surgically.

-Following post-surgical complications, I began another long road to recovery, including trying to regain some of 65 pounds I had lost that year.
-At my low point, I was down to 145 lbs; not a good look considering I stand at 6’5”.
+Following post-surgical complications, I began another long road to recovery, including trying to regain weight – 145 lbs was not a good look considering I stand at 6’5”.
 And so a “new normal” began for me; a new diet, new medications, and scans every three months.
-For almost three years, I have managed to remain cancer free until a recent bump in the road when they surgically removed a fourth cancer, a Basal Cell Carcinoma, from under my hair line.
+For almost three years, I managed to remain cancer free until removal of a fourth cancer, Basal Cell Carcinoma.
 Given my history, it was considered a “minor cancer” (if there is such a thing!) and successfully treated.

-So I am now living a “new normal” where nothing is taken for granted.
+Recently they found a new mass in my liver – metastic bladder cancer.
+The good news was that it was small and isolated in one spot, and after liver ablation at Mayo Clinic, we are optimistic.
+I live a “new normal” where nothing is taken for granted.
 I feel very blessed and am totally convinced in the power of prayer and the benefit of having a positive attitude.
 Having a positive attitude makes a huge difference in both healing and coping.

 In my “new normal,” I’m even more thankful for the support of family and friends.
 My wife and children have been unbelievably supportive and loving…they are my reason for living.
 In addition, my agency staff have been fantastic in their support in making sure the business runs without a hitch.